-We endeavour to encourage all within our community to take part in our activities and to attend our theatre and/or to view our exhibitions.
+We endeavour to encourage all within our community to take part in our activities and to attend our theatre and/or to view our exhibitions (when the Government advises it is safe to do so).
 The drama and art we provide is to be enjoyed by all from those attending local schools or the higher education colleges through to our programmes with particular appeal to our older residents.